xxXLokiXxx/1340-project-pokemon-game/README.md

 ### 1. Pokemon selection and randomization ###

 You can choose 6 pokemons from generation 1 to fight for you.
 The list of all pokemons in generation 1 is provided with ids and names.
 The name of each pokemon you choose will appear on the screen as well as its combat power.
-Besides, you can also randomised your choices of pokemon from 151 gen 1 pokemon to give you a bit of challenge to play with NPC/the compputer!
+Besides, you can also randomised your choices of pokemon from 151 gen 1 pokemon to give you a bit of challenge to play with NPC/the computer!
 Also, the computer's 6 pokemons are randomised too!

 ### 2. Damage dealing system ###